knjigica/portfolio/exampleSite/content/about.md

 I'm a Russian Studies graduate and I'm interested in exploring anything related to the post-Soviet space.

 Apart from that, I'm a linguistics nerd who speaks Slovene, Spanish, English, Russian, German, intermediate Polish & basic Brazilian Portuguese.
+Oh, and I'm interested in all languages, also computer ones.
+I've set up this website on my own and I've also built a little bot for Twitter [@womeninscienc11](https://twitter.com/womeninscienc11)

-Mostly, I write in Slovene & English.
+Mostly, however, I write in Slovene & English.

 **Some examples of my work:**